Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 This includes self-care and independent living skills, recreation and leisure skills, and age- and developmentally-appropriate social skills.
 Children with complex needs also need to develop their sensory efficiency to ensure their access to auditory, tactile, and even vestibular, olfactory, and gustatory information to learn and develop concepts about the world.

 Even if a student is not expected to become an independent traveler, he or she will still need to learn how to safely and efficiently explore the environment through orientation and mobility (O&M) training.
-Youths and adults with severe and multiple disabilities access their local communities through family and supported group outings.
+Youths and adults with complex needs access their local communities through family and supported group outings.
 Therefore, these students need to learn how to safely use a white cane to identify themselves as a person with a vision impairment and even access tactile information about the environment in which they are traveling.

 For more information, read “Sharon Zell Sacks’ Advice on Social Skills.”